Technical Business Analyst CGEMJP00316501

 Process Improvement: Experience in mapping, documenting, analysing process flows to identify opportunities for automation and optimization within a DevOps context.

-Good working experience of Excel, Powerpoint, Word.
+Good working experience of Excel, Powerpoint, Word

-Familiarity with database concepts and the ability to query and analyse data.
+Familiarity with database concepts and the ability to query and analyse data

-Experience with M&A, integrations, divestitures would be a plus
+Experience with M&A, integrations, divestitures would be a plus (not essential)

 All profiles will be reviewed against the required skills and experience.
 Due to the high number of applications we will only be able to respond to successful applicants in the first instance.
 We thank you for your interest and the time taken to apply